ALEXLEEX/VAANet/l25_compiler/README.md

 # L25 Compiler (Basic)

-This directory contains a simple compiler and interpreter for the L25 language written in Python.
+This directory contains a simple compiler for the L25 language written in Python.
+Source files are translated into a stack-based pcode which is executed by a small virtual machine.
 In addition to the base features, it implements support for one‑dimensional static arrays, simple structures (structs), basic pointer operations (`&` address-of and `*` dereference), simple `map`/`set` containers with helper functions for insertion, deletion, lookup and iteration, and a